Chapter 10.47

 (2) Standards.

-(a) Cottage housing development options include ownership, rental, condominium, and subdivision.
+(a) Cottage options include ownership, rental, condominium, and subdivision.

 (b) Subdivision.
-Where a cottage housing development involves a subdivision, development parameters as determined by the city shall be placed on the final plat or final unit lot subdivision.
+Where cottages involve a subdivision, development parameters as determined by the city shall be placed on the final plat or final unit lot subdivision.

 (c) Minimum and Maximum Number of Cottages.

-(i) A single cottage housing development shall include a minimum of four dwelling units.
+(i) A single cottage development shall include a minimum of five dwelling units.

 (d) Maximum Cottage Size.
 The total floor area for a cottage shall be no greater than 1,200 square feet; provided, the ground floor is not greater than 800 square feet.